Doregon/tnpsh-wiki/big-stinky-brew/utilities/locking/ps3-lock.md

 2. **If you are using USB authentication**:
  - Boot into the XMB with the authenticated USB device.
- - Enter a file manager, such as the one included in Multiman, and delete /dev_hdd0/plugins/PS3Lock/ps3lock_cfg.bin.
+ - Enter a file manager, such as the one included in multiMAN, and delete /dev_hdd0/plugins/PS3Lock/ps3lock_cfg.bin.
  - Reboot your PS3, and it will prompt you for a new password.

 3. **If you do not have a USB storage device**:
  - Boot into [recovery mode](https://www.reddit.com/r/ps3homebrew/wiki/recovery).
  - Select Restore File System.
 The "boot_plugins.txt" will be deleted and all plugins will be disabled.
- - Enter a file manager, such as the one included in Multiman, and delete /dev_hdd0/plugins/PS3Lock/ps3lock_cfg.bin.
+ - Enter a file manager, such as the one included in multiMAN, and delete /dev_hdd0/plugins/PS3Lock/ps3lock_cfg.bin.
  - Create a new "boot_plugins.txt" and place it on /dev_hdd0/.
  - Reboot your PS3 and it will prompt you for a new password.